@howaboua/pi-codex-conversion

 • apply_patch — patch tool

-• web_search — native OpenAI Codex Responses web search, enabled only on the openai-codex provider
+• web.run — native OpenAI Codex Responses web search, enabled only on the openai-codex provider

 • image_generation — native OpenAI Codex Responses image generation, enabled only on image-capable openai-codex models